-Stormy Oaks Nature Conservancy, home of Wildbird Recovery, is committed to promoting conservation of Chimney Swifts.
-If you have a masonry chimney and would like to provide nesting habitat for Chimney Swifts, if you believe the noise if your chimney might be Swifts or find an adult bird in your house or babies in your fireplace, please contact Wildbird Recovery 724.898.1788 for help.
-We welcome the opportunity to educate the public about this species.
-For more information about the importance of swifts and building your own artificial nesting site, please visit the wonderful website and advocates of the chimney swift at www.chimneyswifts.org.
+If you have a masonry chimney and would like to provide nesting habitat for Swifts, if you believe the noise in your chimney might be Swifts or you find an adult Swift in your house or babies in your fireplace, please contact Wildbird Recovery 724.898.1788 for help.
+(IMPORTANT: Leave a voice message and we will return your call between caring for our wild bird patients.
+There is NO front desk at Wildbird Recovery).
+For more information about the importance of Chimney Swifts and building your own artificial nesting site, please visit the wonderful website and advocates of the Chimney Swift at www.chimneyswifts.org.

 Many people, upon seeing a quick, small blackish bird flying out of the fireplace and into the living room, think they are seeing a bat.
 Here are some facts about Chimney Swifts: